julianoBeerg/magnaCorps/README.md

 **EN-us**

-Project carried out at Magna with the aim of exploring and expanding knowledge in java
+Project carried with the aim of exploring and expanding knowledge in java